Here’s my contribution to Chelsea’s Sizzlin’ Summer, Organize me! series on GYCT Designs… just in case you missed it!

 My super new handmade drawer

-On the inside you can see a lot of different boxes, some are from IKEA or the dollar store, other are repurposed.
+On the inside you can see a lot of different boxes, some are from IKEA or the dollar store, others are repurposed.

 My suggestion here is: salvage sturdy durable boxes from everyday’s life and reuse them to keep sewing stuff separated (shoe boxes, cookies tin boxes, coffee tins… anything goes!).

-This one is a SuperStar in my drawer: an electric rotary cutter, that don’t need a self-healing mat below him: this is manna when you need to cut thick fabric and or slinky knits or even sheers… Thanks Hubby for the gift… I appreciate 🙂
+This one is a SuperStar in my drawer: an electric rotary cutter, that doesn’t need a self-healing mat below him: this is manna when you need to cut thick fabric and or slinky knits or even sheers… Thanks, Hubby for the gift… I appreciate 🙂

-- a regular trash bin where I put anything I can’t recycle (like old clothes no more refashionable, after cutting out any buttons/hardware reusable)
+- a regular trash bin where I put anything I can’t recycle (like old clothes anymore refashionable, after cutting out any buttons/hardware reusable)

 - a “paper only” (that in winter goes to light the wood-burning stove that heats my sewing room in the cheap… since we live in a wood, literally!)